-Don’t allow your self to become distracted by the media circus or your own fearful projections of a negative future.
+Don’t allow your self to become distracted by the doom scrolling or your own fearful projections of a negative future.
 Remember, the only power that such fearful thoughts have is the power that you give them.
 Don’t feed the fears.
 Ground and center yourself in the heart whenever you feel off balance.

 Remember, too, that the great spiritual traditions tell us that the manifest world is an effect of consciousness.
 Our true power lies not in resisting what is, but in changing our consciousness.
 What are we creating when we obsess about a negative future?
 Can we, instead, imagine a better world and work towards it?